sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 ## Overview

-In Bitcoin's UTXO model, a smart contract is one-off and has no state by default, since the UTXO containing it is destroyed after being spent.
-However, a smart contract can simulate state by requiring the output of the spending transaction containing the same contract but with the updated state, enabled by [ScriptContext](../getting-started/what-is-scriptcontext.md).
+In Bitcoin's UTXO model, a smart contract is one-off and stateless by default, since the UTXO containing it is destroyed after being spent.
+Being stateless allows it to scale easily, the same as in [HTTP](https://stackoverflow.com/questions/5836881/stateless-protocol-and-stateful-protocol) and [REST APIs](https://www.geeksforgeeks.org/restful-statelessness/).
+A smart contract can simulate state by requiring the output of the spending transaction containing the same contract but with the updated state, enabled by [ScriptContext](../getting-started/what-is-scriptcontext.md).
+This is similar to making HTTP seem stateful by using cookies.

 We divide a smart contract in the locking script of an output into two parts: code and state as shown below.
 The code part contains the business logic of a contract that encodes rules for state transition and must NOT change.
 State transition occurs when a transaction spends the output containing the old state and creates an output containing the new state, while keeping the contract code intact.
 ![](../../static/img/state.jpg)